Canadian Natural among bidders for Cenovus' Pelican Lake: sources

 Midstream assets, which process or transport gas from Deep Basin, are attractive to buyout firms as the revenue from this business is less volatile.

-Reporting by John Tilak in Toronto, Ethan Lou in Calgary; Additional reporting by David French in New York; Editing by Denny Thomas and David Gregorio
+$1 = 1.2569 Canadian dollars Reporting by John Tilak in Toronto, Ethan Lou in Calgary; Additional reporting by David French in New York; Editing by Jim Finkle and David Gregorio